Free Shipping on all orders over $150

 3. Grind almonds and quinoa flakes in food processor and add to bowl.

-4. Add coconut oil, raw honey, vanilla extract, and salt.
+4. Add olive oil, raw honey, vanilla extract, and salt.

 5. Combine well with a spoon until thick paste forms.